helium/HIP/0071-scaling-helium-transparently.md

 This HIP has a direct impact on all stakeholders on the network.
 We believe that overall, Hotspot owners and Users of the network will see more consistent and reliable data transfer as discussed above.

 One set of stakeholders, namely validator stakers, staking pool operators, and validator-as-a-service providers, may be negatively impacted by this change but we believe these parties will continue to be able to participate in network activities.
-Stakers will be able to more actively participate in governance by staking their HNT into veHNT as described in [HIP 51][hip 51] and earn subDAO tokens like IOT or MOBILE by assigning their veHNT to a network they “vote” for.
+Stakers will be able to more actively participate in governance by staking their HNT into veHNT as described in [HIP-51][HIP-51] and earn subDAO tokens like IOT or MOBILE by assigning their veHNT to a network they “vote” for.

 # Detailed Explanation